TheSquidNextDoor/Stellar-Sortie/README.txt

   V1.5

   Enemy interceptors use hit and run tactics now.
-  Added the MK I Corvette: The same as the Prototype but more armour.
+  Added the MK I Class C Interceptor: The same as the Prototype but more armour.
-  Added the MK II Corvette: Same as the Protoype but with shielding and Rotary Autocannon armaments.
+  Added the MK II Class C Interceptor: Same as the Protoype but with shielding and Rotary Autocannon armaments.
   Revamped ship selection interface
   Relabled every playable ship
   Removed PD turret holes from Railgun Corvette (Formally the MAC Battleship)